 - Registrations for fall classes are accepted beginning in August.
 Open registration closes on September 30th.
 Any registrations or schedule changes after this date may require a placement class with the Artistic Director to determine the best level for the student.

-- There is a one-time non-refundable $30 registration fee for all Season classes.
+- There is a one-time non-refundable $30 registration fee for all Season and drop-in classes.

 - The tuition amount is for the whole season unless otherwise noted.
 A monthly payment options are available.